Select from the following services

 Click here to read the article that appeared in the online Herald Sun/Leader newspapers.

-Boss Brain was developed and is governed by Connect Health & Community in partnership with Headspace (Elsternwick/Bentleigh Branch), Bayside City Council, Glen Eira Council and Bayside Glen Eira Kingston Local Learning & Employment Network.
+The Boss Brain pilot project was developed by Connect Health & Community in partnership with Headspace (Elsternwick/Bentleigh Branch), Bayside City Council, Glen Eira Council and Bayside Glen Eira Kingston Local Learning & Employment Network.

 What have we achieved?